sagar-bei031/EmbeddedTutorials/_sources/intermediate_tutorial/arm_maths.rst.txt

 2. Linking Arm Math Library for ARM Cortex-M3
 ---------------------------------------------

-For GCC, you can link the library by adding the library path ``Drivers/CMSIS/Lib/GCC`` and the linker flag "libarm_cortexM3l_math.a in the Makefile.
+You can link the library by adding the GCC library path ``Drivers/CMSIS/Lib/GCC`` and the linker flag "libarm_cortexM3l_math.a in the Makefile.

 .. code-block:: none